 How To Join A Black Powder Shooting Club

-Tom Metcalf-Jackson shares his tips on joining a black powder shooting club, which forms a useful guide for both current certificate holders, and new shooters.
+Tom Metcalf-Jackson shares his tips on how to join a black powder shooting club, which forms a useful guide for both current certificate holders, and new shooters.

 Where can I shoot black powder in my area?